JohnAustinDev/osis-converters/ReadMe.md

 `Companion` config entry.
 * `ReferenceBible = <BibleModName>` was used by xulsword to prefer the listed Bible module when showing Scripture reference previews found in the module.
-Now, the reference Bible will is included within each reference's osisRef, like this: `osisRef="MyRefBible:Matt.1.1"`.
-The standard `Companion` config entry is also set to the default reference Bible(s).
+Now, the reference Bible is included within each reference's osisRef, like this: `osisRef="MyRefBible:Matt.1.1"`.
 * IMP format is no longer used.
 Osis-converters now generates TEI dictionaries according to CrossWire's recommendations.
 CrossWire encourages the use of [TEI P5](http://www.crosswire.org/wiki/TEI_Dictionaries) for